haohao6683/git-basic/README.md

 - [ ] Create a new branch named "branch-1" and push to Github

 ## Practice Output
-1. Your repo url in Github
+1. Your repo url in Github : https://github.com/haohao6683/git-basic.git
 2. Your answer for What is the difference between `add`, `commit`, and `push`?
+   Answer:`Add` means adding changes to the staging area, `commit` means committing the staged file to the repository with some description, while `push` means pushing the commited file to the remote repository.